Coastal Camera Club Competition Rules 2018-2019

 - A report of all grievances filed and actions taken will be made by the Competition Chairperson at the next monthly Board of Directors meeting following the competition.

 - The Competition Chairperson will report a summary of the grievance and the resolution to members in the next E-newsletter.

 - The Year End Competition will be comprised of all First Place images from the eight monthly competitions, organized by Digital and Print Groups (A, B, and Masters), and Category (Assigned Pictorial, Nature, Open Color, Open Mono and Creative/Abstract).
 Awards will be given for First, Second and Third Place.

 - In general, no comments will be provided for any images.

-- A “People’s Choice Award” will be selected by the attendees at the Year End Competition, one for digital images, and one for prints.
+- A “People’s Choice Award” will be selected by the attendees at the Year End Competition, one for digital images and one for prints.

-- In a closed scoring session after the general meeting, two “Photographs of the Year” (one print and one digital) will be determined from among the First Place category winners in the B, A, and Masters Groups by the three judges.
+- In a closed scoring session after the general meeting, two “Photographs of the Year” (one print and one digital) will be determined from among the First Place category winners of the B, A, and Masters Groups by the three judges.